coopyey/ignis-bot/README.md

 FFXIV specific commands

 ### Installation
-This bot requires node.js and discord.js.
+This bot requires node.js, discord.js, and the discord.js commando framework.

 ### Who do I talk to?
-Coopyey#7235 maintains this bot.
+coopyey#1337 maintains this bot.
 If you need any help, please pm Coop.

 ### To Do:
 A list of things I would like to get done for Ignis, including commands I would currently like to implement.